STIXProject/java-stix/README.md

 # java-stix

-A Java library for generating the JAXB2 Document Model for Structured Threat Information eXpression (STIX), a standardized language used to represent structured cyber threat information.
+The JAXB generated Java bindings for STIX with additional convenience methods.
+STIX is the Structured Threat Information eXpression (STIX), a standardized language used to represent structured cyber threat information.

 This effort is being developed under the official [STIXProject](http://stixproject.github.io/).